“In our changing world nothing changes more than geography.”

 The Edexcel A-Level offers contemporary geography, explicitly engaging with the relationship of human populations to each other over space and time and their relationship with the physical environment at a variety of scales from the local to the global.

-Paper 1 (30%) The physical core units include tectonic hazards, landscape systems and processes with a focus on coastal landscapes and change, the water cycle and water scarcity and the carbon cycle and energy scarcity.
+Paper 1 (30%) The physical core units include tectonic hazards, landscape systems and processes with a focus on coastal landscapes and change, the water cycle and water scarcity and the carbon cycle and energy security.

 Universities highly value Geography, and many Geography graduates will go to work directly in geographical fields – coastal management, hydrology, environmental management and geology.
 Some career paths are more indirect and include town planning, local government and civil engineering.
+Geography is also a good a-level for those considering going straight into work after A-level.

 Sam - Law at University of Cambridge